PROJECT: Designing a franchise model for conversion from diesel to renewable energy in rural India

 For more details, read a Powerpoint Presentation on the aims and activities of the project.

-This project is one of a series of pilots CDKN is investing in under a Climate and Development Business network which aims to enable business to business partnerships that demonstrate the potential to deliver sustained climate, poverty reduction and economic growth benefits.
+This project is one of a series of pilots CDKN invested in under a Climate and Development Business network which aims to enable business to business partnerships that demonstrate the potential to deliver sustained climate, poverty reduction and economic growth benefits.

 CDKN Funding: £120,000